-The course is open to master students at the two master programmes at Applied Mechanics (Solid and Fluid dynamics, and Vehicle Engineering), and PhD students enrolled anywhere.
-Anyone who doesn’t belong to any of those groups must pay a fee of SEK 10000 to cover the faculty financing we don’t get in that case.
+The course is open to master students at the two master programmes at Applied Mechanics (Applied Mechanics, and Vehicle Engineering), and PhD students enrolled anywhere.

-Some notes for students at the master programmes Solid and Fluid dynamics, and Vehicle Engineering: You will take this course under course code TME205, which means that you will be graded U/3/4/5.
+Some notes for students at the master programmes Applied Mechanics, and Vehicle Engineering: You will take this course under course code TME050, which means that you will be graded U/3/4/5.
 It also means that you can not use that course code for any other course, or if you have already used that course code you can not take this course.
-Further, make sure that you will not register for more credits than the total credits of your programme (plan your coming courses and master thesis project!!!).
-We are not allowed to examine more credits than that, which would mean that you are not allowed to take the course.
-Slightly complicated, but those are rules set up by Chalmers, in accordance with decisions taken by the Swedish government.
-Talk to the student administration for more info.
-Please see the formal syllabus of TME205.
+Talk to the student administration to make sure that you can take the course.
+Please see the formal syllabus of TME050.

 If you are interested in taking the course you should contact me at firstname.lastname@example.org so that I can maintain an e-mail list that will be used for further information until the course starts.
 Getting closer to the start of the course I will ask for a verification (registration) that you will take the course for sure.

 · Time: You should make sure that you have time to take the course.
 It is very intense the first three weeks, with two full days per week, and assignments for the next week.
 After that you have about four weeks to do a complete project, and then you should review the work by another student.
 You should spend at least 20h per week in average from start to end of the course.
 Don’t underestimate the work required!